Jimmie Davis: Political career

-Davis was elected in 1938 as Shreveport's public safety commissioner.
-At the time, Shreveport had the city commission form of government.
-After four years in Shreveport City Hall, Davis was elected in 1942 to the Louisiana Public Service Commission.
-The rate-making body meets in the capital, Baton Rouge.
-He was elected during his term as governor and left after two years.
+In 1938, Davis became public safety commissioner for Shreveport's city commission government and was promoted to the Louisiana Public Service Commission in 1942.

 First term as governor (1944–1948)

 Davis was elected governor as a Democrat in 1944.
 Among those eliminated in the primary were State Senator Ernest S. Clements of Oberlin in Allen Parish, freshman U.S. Representative James H. Morrison of Hammond in Tangipahoa Parish, and Sam Caldwell, the mayor of Shreveport.
 Davis and Caldwell had served together earlier in Shreveport municipal government.

 In the runoff, Davis defeated Lewis L. Morgan, an elderly attorney and former U.S. representative from Covington, the seat of St. Tammany Parish, who had been backed by former Governor Earl Kemp Long and New Orleans Mayor Robert Maestri.
 In the runoff, Davis received 251,228 (53.6 percent) to Morgan's 217,915 (46.4 percent).

-Davis recruited Chris Faser Jr., a young staff member of the Public Service Commission, to manage his gubernatorial race and act as his chief of staff.
-Faser became the "go-to" guy to obtain access to the governor.

-Davis pleased white liberals with his appointments to high positions of two of the leaders of the impeachment effort against Huey Long.
+Louisiana established its first civil service system under Davis, who appointed two of the leaders of the impeachment effort against Huey Long.
 He named Cecil Morgan of Shreveport to the Louisiana Civil Service Commission.
 Morgan was succeeded in the Louisiana House by Rupert Peyton of Shreveport, who also served as an aide to Davis.
 In addition, Davis retained the anti-Long Ralph Norman Bauer of St. Mary Parish as House speaker, a selection made originally in 1940 by Sam Jones.

-Davis reached out to the Longites when he commuted the prison sentence imposed on former LSU President James Monroe Smith, convicted in the Louisiana Hayride scandals of the late 1930s.
-Like Davis, Smith was a native of Jackson Parish.

 Earl Long was seeking the lieutenant governorship on the Lewis Morgan "ticket" and led in the first primary in 1944, but he lost the runoff to J. Emile Verret of New Iberia, then the president of the Iberia Parish School Board.

 Davis kept his hand in show business, and set a record for absenteeism during his first term.
 He made numerous trips to Hollywood to make Western "horse operas."

 Under the term limit provision of the state constitution then in effect, Davis was limited to a single non-consecutive term in office.

+During Davis’s first term as governor, a number of progressive measures were carried out including increased welfare benefits, new tuberculosis hospitals, and a near-doubling of a per-pupil appropriation for education.
+This latter measure gave education “the biggest boost in the state’s history,” according to one observer.
+Additionally, Davis signed legislation creating a driver's licensing system, even going as far as to be the first licensed driver under this system.
+Other legislation signed by Davis funded the construction of new hospitals and roads, raised teachers' salaries, and created the state employee pension fund, the Louisiana State Employees’ Retirement System (LASERS).